The Complete Guide to Studying ACCA Certified Accounting Technician (CAT) in Malaysia

 #6.
 What Can You Do With a CAT Qualification in Malaysia?

+Under the revamped syllabus, CAT is considered a terminating technical qualification.
 Here are some of your employment options:

 - Junior accounts executive